 Students must take a course approved for this General Education category if not fulfilled by PUBH 100.

-Students should consult the General Education section of the catalog for a list of approved courses in this category.
+Students should consult the General Education section of the catalog for a list of approved courses.
 All students must complete a minimum of 24 semester hours of General Education course work with at least one course from each of the six General Education categories.